To find out about community events in the area ‘Like’ the Community Hub’s active Facebook page.

-Every Monday at noon hot food is available from the Community Hub at Keyham Green Places Community Centre, 163 Renown Street.
+This is still ongoing.
+Every Monday at noon hot food is available from the Keyham Green Places Community Centre, 163 Renown Street.
 A marquee in the Keyham Green Places gardens hosts the lunchtime event and everyone is welcome to pop in for a winter warmer and a natter.

-The Community Hub has been busy organising the first round of Keyham Community Sparks Grants funding.
-Working alongside POP (Plymouth Octopus Project) and members of the community this has involved deciding which individuals, groups and organisations should receive funding for their projects to benefit the community and then overseeing the distribution of funds.
+The Community Hub organised the first round of Keyham Community Sparks Grants funding.
+Working alongside POP (Plymouth Octopus Project) and members of the community this involved deciding which individuals, groups and organisations should receive funding for their projects to benefit the community and then it oversaw the distribution of funds.
 You can read more about its work and see a full list of successful applicants to the grants scheme here.

-The Pop Up Community Hub visits local schools, groups and organisations in a bid to engage with and hear from the community about what residents would like to see happen in the Keyham area.
+The Pop Up Community Hub visited a number of local schools, groups and organisations in a bid to engage with and hear from the community about what residents would like to see happen in the Keyham area.

-On Weds, March 23 the Keyham Community Sparks Showcase Event took place in Gaynor Hall.
-More than 100 people came along to see performances and demonstrations and to find out more about the 37 projects funded in the first round of Sparks awards and discover what the second round has in store.
+On Weds, March 23, 2022 the Keyham Community Sparks Showcase Event took place in Gaynor Hall.
+More than 100 people came along to see performances and demonstrations and to find out more about the 37 projects funded in the first round of Sparks awards and discover what the second round had in store.
 Read more about it here and watch a short film about the event.

-Other events at the Hub include: the Community Voice Voting Evening which took place on January 27th, 2022.
+Other events at the Hub included: the Community Voice Voting Evening which took place on January 27th, 2022.
 Residents gathered at the 1st Keyham (St Mark) Scouts HQ in Knowle Avenue to vote on which projects they would like to see awarded money from the Keyham Community Sparks Grant.
-The grant is to assist individuals and groups to deliver projects and ideas to improve the community.
-Small grants are available of up to £500 and large grants were available of up to £3,000.
+The grant was to assist individuals and groups to deliver projects and ideas to improve the community.
+Small grants were available of up to £500 and large grants were available of up to £3,000.
 The event on January 27 saw the community voting on which large grants would be awarded.
 Any residents who couldn’t attend in person had the chance to vote online throughout the week.
-For more information visit Keyham Community Sparks Grant.

 For families there was also a Superhero Halloween Event and Bonfire Night which attracted many families to Keyham Green Places.
 Schoolchildren at Keyham Barton Catholic Primary school designed posters on a superhero theme to promote the Halloween event and you can see the top three here.
 Congratulations were in order to: Ysobel (Year 5) for her first place ‘Super Pumpkinhead’; Arabella (Year 4) for her second place ‘Emergency Superheroes’; and Sienna (Year 4) for her third place entry ‘Happy Hero’.